koreader/koreader/doc/Hacking.md

 Developing UI Widgets
 ---------------------

-If you need to create new UI widgets, `utils/wbuilder.lua` is your friend.
+`utils/wbuilder.lua` is your friend, if you need to create new UI widgets.
 It sets up a minimal environment to bootstrap KOReader's UI framework to avoid starting the whole reader.
 This gives you quick feedback loop while iterating through your widget changes.
+It's also a handy tool for debugging widget issues.

 To get a taste of how it works, try running this command at the root of KOReader's source tree: